IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggcoefstats1-1.png" width="80%" />

-The basic can be further modified to one’s liking with additional arguments (also, let’s use a robust linear model instead of a simple linear model now):
+The basic plot can be further modified to one’s liking with additional arguments (also, let’s use a robust linear model instead of a simple linear model now):